-Focus on fundamental law office management and technology: billing, conflict management, case management, and electronic filing for Illinois and Federal Court systems.
-Overview of rules and ethics governing the paralegal profession.
-Prerequisite: PLS 101 and a personal statement.
-Students should speak with department chair before registering.
+This course will focus on fundamental law office management and technology: billing, conflict management, case management, and electronic filing for Illinois and Federal Court systems.
+Students will be provided an overview of rules and ethics governing the paralegal profession.
+Prerequisite: PLS 101 & 102 with a C or better.